zhangmin5/spring-client/labs/exercise-7/README.md

 	* Click `Add credentials`,
     	* For `Kind` select `Username with password`,
     	* For `Username` enter `token`,
-    	* For `Password` past the personal access token you created in your Github account (you also need the personal access token in the next step, so keep it at hand),
+    	* For `Password` paste the OpenShift API token from the OpenShift web console login command,
     	* For `ID` enter `openshift-login-api-token`, which is the ID that the Jenkinsfile will look for,
     	* For `Description` enter `openshift login api token`,
     	* Click `OK`,